Leading Economic Indicators - Explained

 What are Leading Economic Indicators?

 The Conference Board publishes the Leading Economic Indicators also known as Composite Index of Leading Indicators to predict any shifts in the global economy.
-How is this possible?
-Well, the index is comprised of 10 economic indicators, which change even before any change in the global economy is felt.

 How are Leading Economic Indicators Used?